Skip to content

 Members with Operational Stress Injuries Guide their Way to a Healthy Lifestyle

 The holidays can be stressful for some people, and with the COVID-19 outbreak, this year may be extremely hard.
 These periods can be made significantly more difficult if you have an Operational Stress Injury (OSI).
 Support Our Troops is pleased to help the Operational Stress Injury Social Support (OSISS) project, which delivers a nationwide social network of support for soldiers of the Canadian Armed Forces (CAF), Veterans, and their families dealing with the effects of an OSI.
-Those who have been affected can interact with skilled peers who can offer a sympathetic ear, aid with goal-setting, and provide access to appropriate ...
+Those who have been affected can interact with skilled peers who can offer a sympathetic ear, aid with goal-setting, and provide access to appropriate services.
+The path to wellbeing can be difficult to walk, and it can eventually take its toll on someone’s mental health and family, leading to stress.
+The OSISS Program is led by a circle of ...

 Read Full Post